modxorg/Docs/.github/ISSUE_TEMPLATE/incorrect.md

+---
+name: Incorrect information
+about: Report an issue where a page incorrectly or vaguely describes something, which should be improved.
+---

 ## Affected page(s)

 Please provide a link to the page(s) that have an issue, or even better, the link to the source file in the repository.
 For long pages, please include approximately where the problem is (heading or line numbers)